danilosnt/Wine-classification-ML/README.md

 | :--- | :--- | :--- |
 | **Decision Tree** | **98.14%** | **0.98** |
 | SVM (Linear) | 96.29% | 0.96 |

-## AI Sommelier (LLM Integration)
-Beyond classification, this project implements a **RAG-like approach** using Large Language Models.
-* The system takes the chemical features (e.g., Alcohol, Flavanoids) and the predicted class.
-* It feeds this data into an **LLM (Gemini Pro)** via prompt engineering.
-* **Output:** A detailed, human-readable explanation of the wine's characteristics, simulating a real sommelier's analysis.

-## How to Run
-1. Open the notebook in **Google Colab**.
-2. (Optional) Add your Google API Key to enable the LLM features.
-3. Run all cells to execute the training pipeline and generate the graphs.